rtlopez/esp-fc/docs/cli.md

  - `{dst}`: output channel (0-index)
  - `{rate}`: mix rate in percent

+> [!IMPORTANT]
->[!IMPORTANT] you need to add a termination rule at the end, to inform mixer to stop processing.
+> You need to add a termination rule at the end, to inform mixer to stop processing.
 In this case set `src` argument to 0.
 When mixer encounters such a rule, it stops processing and ignore next rules.
 You can add maximum 64 rules.

 Mixer Sources:
  - 0: null for termination rule